 Winter storms are hard to predict, come in all varieties, and often catch us by surprise.

-These storms are generally defined by the dominant varieties of precipitation being snow or sleet, or a
+Winter storms are generally defined by the dominant varieties of precipitation being snow, sleet, or freezing rain.

 - Winterizing Your Home.

 Winterizing your home prevents ice damming, frozen pipes, and smoke/fire damage.
 Read more >

 Easy tips from installing new winter wipers to maintaining at least a half tank of gas.
 Read more >